s-fabian/Flucht/README.md

 Credits to the [Illuseum Berlin](https://www.illuseum-berlin.de/)

-Run `cargo run --release` to start, and please use [wsl2](https://docs.microsoft.com/en-us/windows/wsl/install) on windows for best performance
+Run `cargo run --release` to start, on windows use [wsl2](https://docs.microsoft.com/en-us/windows/wsl/install) for the best performance